-Note: Using Embedded Coder requires additional MathWorks software: MATLAB ®, Simulink ®, MATLAB Coder™, & Simulink Coder™.
+Note: Using Embedded Coder requires additional MathWorks software: MATLAB®, Simulink®, MATLAB Coder™, and Simulink Coder™.

-You can also just generate production code of your algorithms which can be integrated into a Code Composer Studio project.
+You can also just generate production code of your algorithms which can be imported and integrated into an existing Code Composer Studio project.

 Here is more info including how-to videos and examples you can run with TI hardware kits: